Story by Rachel Schwartzmann – Visit Courtney’s Instagram – Photos by Joanne Pio for The Style Line

 If there was ever a time for

 for ballet to bask in the spotlight the moment of glory is now.
 Even for those who may not consider themselves purveyors of the performing arts dance in one form or another ends up becoming a very present element in our lives.
 Yet for dancers, weaving beauty into the movement of their profession is all in a day’s work – enter American Ballet Theatre’s Courtney Lavine, who proves that athleticism and artistry coupled with a positive attitude are bound to steal the show.
 Courtney (who just finished a busy performance season) graciously gave us the opportunity to experience a day-in-the-life of a ballerina before signing off for a few weeks of much needed R&R.

 As the student summer intensive came into full swing, the energy at ABT’s Flatiron District studios here in New York City was high, and the spirits seemed to be even higher.
 A wash of quiet confidence and focus from those we encountered (from studios to office suites) seemed to follow us as we made our way through the halls.
-The untouched elements of the building itself, eluded a sense of nostalgia and classic charm – all distinct traits that make American Ballet Theatre so timelessly celebrated.
+The untouched elements of the building itself eluded a sense of nostalgia and classic charm – all distinct traits that make American Ballet Theatre so timelessly celebrated.
 Speaking more to this idea, we asked Courtney what role she believes dance plays in some of the world’s bigger conversations.
 “Dance, in history, has been an outlet where people can express deeper social and even political issues,” she explained, “I think dance can help inspire change where it is needed and shine a light on ideas that are not usually discussed.”